Kawila: Pasang Period (1782–1797)

-In 1787, the rulers of Phrae and Mongyawng attacked the Burmese-held Chiangsaen.
-Thado Mindin the Burmese governor of Chiangsaen fled to Chiangrai where he was captured and sent to Kawila at Lampang.
+In 1787, Prince of Phrae and Mongyawng attacked the Burmese-held Chiang Saen.
+Thado Mindin the Burmese governor of Chiang Saen fled to Chiangrai where he was captured and sent to Kawila at Lampang.
 Kawila sent Thado Mindin to Bangkok.
 The Burmese then invaded Lampang from two directions, north and west, in retaliation.
 Kawila sent Phutthawong to engage with the Burmese at Yuam to the west but was defeated by the Burmese.
 The Burmese general Wungyi Maha Zeyathura, with his 45,000 Burmese men, laid siege on Lampang.
 Another Burmese general Letya Thiha Thingyan, with his 35,000 men, laid siege on Pasang.
 Kawila was in critical situation and again requested aid from Bangkok.
 Prince Sura Singhanat of the Front Palace, brother-in-law of Kawila, personally led the Bangkokian army of around 50,000 to 60,000 men to the north to relieve the siege of Lampang in 1788.
 The Burmese were defeated at Lampang and Pasang in March 1788.

-King Rama I and Prince Sura Singhanat urged Kawila to take position in Chiangmai.
-Kawila renovated the city walls of Chiangmai in 1795.
-In February 1797, Kawila marched his armies and populace along with his younger brothers from Pasang to enter Chiangmai in an elaborate ritual per Lanna traditions.
-Kawila entered Chiangmai through the northern Changphueak Gate with a Lawa man with a dog and carrying a rattan pack in front of him.
+Chaophraya Chakri (Rama I) and Chaophraya Surasi urged Kawila to take position in Chiang Mai.
+Kawila renovated the city walls of Chiang Mai in 1795.
+In February 1797, Kawila marched his armies and populace along with his younger brothers from Pasang to enter Chiang Mai in an elaborate ritual per Lanna traditions.
+Kawila entered Chiang Mai through the northern Changphueak Gate with a Lawa man with a dog and carrying a rattan pack in front of him.
 Kawila then spent a night laying in front of Wat Chiang Man before entering the palace the next morning.
 This ritual was a replication of the one followed by King Mangrai, the city's founder, five centuries earlier in 1296.
-Chiangmai was then officially restored as the center of authority in Lanna.
-Inhabitants of Lampang were also partitioned into the founding population of Chiangmai.
-After twenty years of abandonment, Chiangmai was eventually restored as the center of Lanna.
+Chiang Mai was then officially restored as the center of authority in Lanna.
+Inhabitants of Lampang were also partitioned into the founding population of Chiang Mai.
+After twenty years of abandonment, Chiang Mai was eventually restored as the center of Lanna.

-Burmese Invasions of Chiangmai
+Burmese Invasions of Chiang Mai

-As soon as Kawila took residence in Chiangmai in 1797, King Bodawpaya was determined to reclaim Lanna.
-Bodawpaya appointed Nemyo Kyawdin Thihathu as the leading general to lead the Burmese army of 55,000 men to invade Chiangmai through Mongnai and Mong Pan in 1797.
+As soon as Kawila took residence in Chiang Mai in 1797, King Bodawpaya was determined to reclaim Lanna.
+Bodawpaya appointed Nemyo Kyawdin Thihathu as the leading general to lead the Burmese army of 55,000 men to invade Chiang Mai through Mongnai and Mong Pan in 1797.
 Kawila then informed the Bangkok court about the incoming Burmese.
-King Rama I ordered his younger brother Prince Sura Singhanat, along with Prince Thepharirak and Prince Anouvong of Vientiane, to relieve Chiangmai of siege.
+King Rama I ordered his younger brother Prince Sura Singhanat, along with Prince Thepharirak and Prince Anouvong of Vientiane, to relieve Chiang Mai of siege.
 The total number of Siamese rescue forces were 20,000 men, with additional 20,000 men from Laos under Anouvong.
 The Burmese were soundly defeated and repelled in April 1798.